 New Jersey sportsbooks expect large wagering volume, spread across a complex slate of games.

 So, who needs a victory the most?

-“That’s a really hard question,” Nick Bogdanovich, director of trading for William Hill US, told njgamblingsites.com Thursday.
+“That’s a really hard question,” Nick Bogdanovich, director of trading for William Hill US (now Caesars), told njgamblingsites.com Thursday.

 “My opinion is it’s the teams on the bubble, fighting to pad their resume to get into the big tournament.

 Others might say it’s the battle for a number one and better tournament position, which is legitimate, but for me?

 I think it’s the teams ranked 50-80.
 That’s where the pressure lies.”